DHTMLX/docs-diagram/docs/guides/integrations/react_integration.md

 The app should run on a localhost (for instance `http://localhost:3000`).

-## Creating Diagram
+## Creating Diagram Editor

-Now you should get the DHTMLX Diagram source code.
-First of all, stop the app and proceed with installing the Diagram package.
+Now you should get the DHTMLX Diagram Editor source code.
+First of all, stop the app and proceed with installing the Diagram Editor package.

 ### Step 1.
 Package installation

-Download the [**trial Diagram package**](/guides/diagram_editor/initialization/#installing-diagram-editor-via-npm-and-yarn) and follow steps mentioned in the README file.
-Note that trial Diagram is available 30 days only.
+Download the [**trial Diagram Editor package**](/guides/diagram_editor/initialization/#installing-diagram-editor-via-npm-and-yarn) and follow steps mentioned in the README file.
+Note that trial Diagram Editor is available 30 days only.

 ### Step 2.
 Component creation

-Now you need to create a React component, to add Diagram into the application.
+Now you need to create a React component, to add Diagram Editor into the application.
 Create a new file in the ***src/*** directory and name it ***DiagramEditor.jsx***.

 #### Import source files

-Open the ***DiagramEditor.jsx*** file and import Diagram source files.
+Open the ***DiagramEditor.jsx*** file and import Diagram Editor source files.
 Note that:

-- if you use PRO version and install the Diagram package from a local folder, the import paths look like this:
+- if you use PRO version and install the Diagram Editor package from a local folder, the import paths look like this:

 ~~~jsx title="DiagramEditor.jsx"
 import { DiagramEditor } from 'dhx-diagram-package';